 Patients can also consider a Clear Spring Health plan with a $480 deductible and a $16.60 monthly premium.
 Low copays and premiums are the top benefits of this policy, although it receives a lower two-star rating for overall plan effectiveness.

-The UnitedHealthcare plan costs patients $29.30 monthly, and after they pay a $310 deductible, they’ll receive full prescription coverage.
+The plan costs patients $29.30 monthly, and after they pay a $310 deductible, they’ll receive full prescription coverage.
 This plan does offer gap coverage, but it has a high four-star rating.

 PLAN PREMIUM DEDUCTIBLE STAR RATING GAP COVERAGE